cryptanalysisbench/SATbench/benchmarks/ASCON.md

 For the fixed model, we prepared [model1](\models\ASCON\test)

-For bounds against differential cryptanalysis,it has been proven that there exist at least 15 active S-boxes for 3 rounds.We provide some fixed models of searching for the minimum number of active S-boxes for 3 rounds.We list them here:
+For bounds against differential cryptanalysis,it has been proven that there exist at least 15 active S-boxes for 3 rounds while it's 13 for bounds against linear cryptanalysis.We provide some fixed models of searching for the minimum number of active S-boxes for 3 rounds.We list them here:

 | Target | Model    | Solver  | Time (s)   | Optimization methods |
 | --------| -------- | ------- |------- | ------- |